rapid7/insightconnect-workflows/workflows/Block_Sender_in_Office_365_with_Slack/help.md

 This workflow uses the Slack App trigger to listen for key messages and will block a domain or email address when triggered.

-To trigger this workflow, in a direct message to the Rapid7 InsightConnect App in slack, send the following message.
+To trigger this workflow, in a direct message to the Rapid7 InsightConnect App in slack, send the following message:

 `block_sender user@example.com`